* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + ADW 18c by Jay Pearson (Oracle A-Team) *

 This article walked through the steps to create a Post Load SQL and Stored Procedure within the Data Sync tool.

-For other A-Team articles about BICS and Data Sync, click here.
+For other A-Team articles about OAC and Data Sync, click here.